rwols/gintonic/README.md

 # Roadmap

-- Refactor Material to derive from Asset.
+- Refactor Material to NOT derive from Asset.
 - Refactor ShaderProgram to derive from Asset.
 - Refactor Mesh to derive from Asset.
 - Refactor Light to derive from Asset.